 Where should I send documents?

-Documents may be mailed to following the guidelines above, uploaded to the Common Application through your school counselor, or mailed to us at:
+Documents may be mailed to following the guidelines on the International Academic Records page, uploaded to the Common Application through your school counselor, or mailed to us at:

 Office of Admissions

 You should obtain official documents and certified translations if the original is not in English, and send them to Albion College.
 We acknowledge that most schools and universities will not send documents overseas, and will accept documents sent following the guidelines above.

 Check your Briton Bound account 2-3 times a week to see what is not complete.
 Additional requirements may be added as we review your application.

 Once all required documents are received, we will review your application and determine if it meets requirements for admission.
 Review typically takes 2-4 weeks once all requested materials are received.